Customizing Graph Neural Networks using Path Reweighting: Introduction

-However, traditional GNNs have ignored the differences among paths, which also leads to some potential problems. \citet{2017neural} states that GNNs can be regarded as a message-passing method with a low-passing filter, resulting in exponentially information lost with the increment of propagation steps, i.e., the problem of over-smoothing~\cite{2018Deeper,nt2019revisiting,oono2021graph}.
-Although some current GNN SOTAs, such as GRAND~\cite{NEURIPS2020_fb4c835f}, GraphMix~\cite{2019GraphMix} and S\(^2\)GNN~\cite{zhu2021simple}, have considered multi-hop information, they are still based on the theory of message-passing on a graph and ignore the differences among different paths, which also leads to the injection of task irrelated information and the loss of important information in the message-passing process.
-It seems hard to differentiate different paths with various hops by the message-passing method.
-But if we look at it in another light, if we could extract the high-level semantics of different paths, and aggregate the high-order information directly instead of passing messages hop by hop, we can avoid the loss of information and injection of noises while differentiating different paths.
-On the other hand, the poor robustness to graph attack~\cite{2018attack, 2019attckGCN} of traditional GNNs also comes from they cannot filter out irrelevant paths and noises.
+However, traditional GNNs ignore the differences among paths as shown in Fiture~\ref{Example:gnnIssues}, which leads to three potential problems.
+1) \emph{Over-smoothing}: \citet{2017neural} states that GNNs can be regarded as a message-passing method with a low-passing filter, resulting in exponentially information lost with the increment of propagation steps, i.e., the problem of over-smoothing~\cite{nt2019revisiting,oono2021graph}.
+Although some current GNNs, such as GRAND~\cite{NEURIPS2020_fb4c835f}, GraphMix~\cite{2019GraphMix} and S\(^2\)GNN~\cite{zhu2021simple}, have considered multi-hop information, they are still based on the theory of message passing and ignore the differences among different paths, which also leads to the injection of task-irrelevant information and the loss of important information in the message-passing process.
+According to these works, the differentiation of different paths with varying hops through the message-passing method appears to be challenging.
+However, if we consider it from a different perspective, by extracting the high-level semantics of various paths and directly aggregating the high-order information instead of passing messages hop by hop, we can prevent information loss and noise injection while distinguishing between different paths.
+2) \emph{Poor robustness:} On the other hand, the poor robustness to graph attack~\cite{WEI2023166,2019attckGCN,2018attack} of traditional GNNs also comes from that they cannot filter out irrelevant paths and noises (e.g., the paths containing various categories in Figure~\ref{Example:cls} and the paths irrelated to medical knowledges in Figure~\ref{Example:KG}).
 Essentially, the propagation step aggregates all neighborhoods' information with noises, while some noisy nodes and edges may dominate the representation learning procedure.
-The third issue derived from semi-supervised learning is that, traditional training processes for GNNs can easily overfit the lacking labeled data~\cite{2009Semi}.
+Fortunately, this issue has the chance to be addressed by de-emphasizing the paths containing these noisy nodes and edges.
+3) \emph{Overfitting}: The third issue arising from semi-supervised learning is that traditional training processes for GNNs can easily overfit the limited labeled data~\cite{2009Semi}.
+To address this problem, we propose a multi-perspective regularization approach and introduce a novel triplet loss, which not only enhances semantic understanding but also mitigates the risk of overfitting.